cyberpandino/cluster/README.en.md

 ## 📋 Description

 A complete digital instrument cluster system that replaces the original analog dashboard of the Fiat Panda 141.
-The system interfaces with the ECU using the OBD-II protocol (ELM327) and reads the indicator lights through optocouplers connected to the Raspberry Pi’s GPIO pins.
+The system interfaces with the ECU using the OBD-II protocol (ELM327) and reads the indicator lights through optocouplers connected to the Raspberry Pi's GPIO pins.

 ### Main Features (v0.9.0)